kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 Go through the variables at the top of UIPersonnel_SquadBarracks and make sure they aren't referenced in other files; if they are, make sure the names sync up.
 // -----------------------------------------------------

+VARIABLE : bHideSelect
+DESCRIPTION : It is never set anywhere; therefore it is always false and can be ignored.
+STATUS : NO MODIFICATION NEEDED.

+VARIABLE : bSelectSquad
+DESCRIPTION : It is set to "true" in UISquadContainer.OnSquadManagerClicked() and UIScreenListener_SquadSelect_LW.OnSquadManagerClicked().
+It is accessed 3 times within UIPersonnel_SquadBarracks : InitScreen(), UpdateSquadHeader(), and OnEditOrSelectClicked().
+STATUS : LOOK INTO IT.

+VARIABLE : ExternalSelectedSquadRef
+DESCRIPTION : It is never set anywhere; therefore it is always false and can be ignored.
+STATUS : NO MODIFICATION NEEDED.

+VARIABLE : CachedSquad
+DESCRIPTION : It is dealt with in UIPersonnel_SquadBarracks : OnReceiveFocus(), and OnEditOrSelectClicked().
+STATUS : LOOK INTO IT.

+VARIABLE : bRestoreCachedSquad
+DESCRIPTION : It is dealt with in UIPersonnel_SquadBarracks : OnReceiveFocus(), and OnEditOrSelectClicked().
+STATUS : LOOK INTO IT.

+VARIABLE : CurrentSquadSelection
+DESCRIPTION : In addition to normal usage, it is dealt with in UIScreenListener_SquadSelect_LW.OnSaveSquad().
+STATUS : LOOK INTO IT.